DrozmotiX/ioBroker.bambulab/README.md

 With credits to [kmxak](https://forum.iobroker.net/user/kmxak), [djalexz](https://forum.iobroker.net/user/djalexz), all other involved and inspired by [this forum thread](https://forum.iobroker.net/topic/61585/bambu-lab-3d-drucker-mqtt-integration) this adapter integrates Bambulab 3D-Printers into ioBroker.

-Please provide your Printer IP-Address, API token and serial number in adapter settings, these are required for a local connection (no cloud involved) to your printer.
+Please provide your Printer IP-Address, API token and serial number in adapter settings;
+these are required for a local connection (no cloud involved) to your printer.
 These credentials are stored locally and not shared to third parties.

 You must select your Printer model, only the X1 allows pushing of messages, P1x series needs to request by interval setting (default every 5 seconds)